 The world is changing.
 New problems need to be solved.
-Companies now run global businesses that span the globe and hop between clouds, breaking down silos to create seamless applications that synergize the organization.
+Companies now run global businesses that span the globe and hop between clouds in real-time, breaking down data silos to create seamless applications that synergize the organization.
 This continuous state of change means that legacy architectures are insufficient or unsuitable to meet the needs of the modern organization.
-Applications must be able to run 24×7 with 5-9s (uptime of 99.999%), as well as be superelastic, global and cloud native.
+Applications must be able to run 24×7 with 5-9s (uptime of 99.999%), as well as be superelastic, global, and cloud-native.
+Enter event-driven architecture (EDA), a type of software architecture that ingests, processes, stores, and reacts to real-time data as it’s being generated, opening new capabilities in the way businesses run.

-Traditional architectures simply cannot meet the challenges of real-time and extreme scale.
+Traditional architectures simply cannot meet the challenges of real-time on mass scale.
 They have no mechanical sympathy and simply won’t work.
-It’s often said and well proven throughout the NoSQL era that systems are designed to suit particular types of workloads and use cases.
-A time series database isn’t very good at handling relational use cases or modeling, and likewise, a document database is great at structure, but not so good at analytics against those documents.
+It’s often said and well-proven throughout the NoSQL era that systems are designed to suit particular types of workloads and use cases.
+A time-series database isn’t very good at handling relational use cases or modeling, and likewise, a document database is great at structure, but not so good at analytics against those documents.

-At some point it becomes obvious that we need to go back to basics, back to first principles of system design, and start again.
-The common element of all these new world problems is that they revolve around the notion of events.
-These events drive actions and reactions, and transform between different streams, splitting, merging and evolving like the pathways of your brain.
+At some point, it becomes obvious that we need to go back to basics, back to the first principles of system design, and start again.
+The common element of all these new world problems is that they revolve around the notion of real-time events.
+These events drive actions and reactions, and transform between different streams, splitting, merging, and evolving like the pathways of your brain.

 To understand the importance of being event-driven, we’ll examine why events have become so pivotal in our thinking today.
 We will then evaluate the qualities and how events have become a first-class concern for the modern organization, as awareness of events underpins event-first thinking and design.
-I’ll then extrapolate design concepts against different perspectives of event patterns, such as the event command and event first, and why the event-first approach fulfills foundational requirements when choosing an architecture that supports evolution and elasticity.
+I’ll then extrapolate design concepts against different perspectives of event patterns, such as the event command and event first, and why event-driven programming fulfills foundational requirements when choosing an architecture that supports evolution and elasticity.

 It’s taken the last 25 years to get to the point where we consider the event as a core principle in system design.
 Throughout that period, much of the world was stuck thinking that remote object calling was the right way of doing things.
 REST and web services started by exposing the API as a concern, but that was done by a synchronous protocol.